 Ellen had been to several physicians, but they all suggested prescription painkillers, which she took for a short time and vowed never to take again.
 “Those pills made me so sleepy, I was like a zombie.
 Then my sister ended up in rehab because she became addicted to a similar drug, and I knew I didn’t want to go that route,” she told me.
 “There has to be something better.”

 As a matter of fact, there are quite a few better solutions for painful joints.
 Before even getting into the specifics of joint pain remedies, though, it’s important to understand that the basic guidelines for good health need to be followed first.
 If you’re not eating a nutritious, whole foods diet; getting moderate exercise (very helpful for joint pain); drinking plenty of fresh, clean water; getting seven to eight hours of restful sleep; and taking a quality multivitamin and good fat supplement daily, this would be a good time to start.
 Even something as seemingly unconnected as insomnia can affect our joints, since so much of the body’s repair work occurs while we are sleeping.

 Once those essentials are met, weight is an issue that can’t be overlooked.
 Our joints are simply not designed to carry excess weight on a daily basis.
 Not surprisingly, studies have shown that losing even as little as five to 10 pounds can make a tremendous difference in arthritis joint pain.
-(For more on weight reduction, please see this Newport Natural Health Letter).
+(I have written more on weight reduction in a previous newsletter.)